isakro/thesis/docs/02-background.md

 }

-\caption{Present annual absolute uplift in Fennoscandia relative to the Earth's centre of mass.
+\caption[Present annual absolute uplift in Fennoscandia]{Present annual absolute uplift in Fennoscandia relative to the Earth's centre of mass.
 Note that the absolute uplift is independent of the relative sea-level, which is also determined by other effects.
 The location of the study area of this thesis is outlined with a black frame.
 Data from the official land uplift model NKG2016LU of the Nordic Commission of Geodesy (Vestøl et al. 2019).}(\#fig:uplift)
 \end{figure}

 The development of relative sea-level change within the study area is given by shoreline displacement curves in Figure \@ref(fig:study-rsl).
 This development has been quite dramatic, which can be illustrated by reference to the marine limit in the region.
 The marine limit is the highest post-glacial elevation of the sea.
 The highest known marine limit in the world is around 286 meters above present sea-level (masl) at Skuleberget in Ångermanland in east-central Sweden [@berglund2012].
 Comparatively, the marine limit is around 220 masl in the innermost part of the Oslo fjord.
 In Horten, at the northern limit of the study area for this thesis, the marine limit is c.
 182 masl [@berg-hansen2022; @romundset2021, Figure \@ref(fig:study-rsl)].
 In the centre of the study area, in Porsgrunn, the marine limit is around 155 masl [@sørensen2014], and furthest to the south, in Arendal, c.
 83 masl [@romundset2018].
 These differences thus also illustrate the differential timing of the deglaciation in the region [see @hughes2016; @stroeven2016; @romundset2019], which combined with the steepness of the curves also reflects the morphology of the ice sheet and the resulting differential GIA, which is more pronounced towards the north-east.

 \begin{figure}

-{\centering \includegraphics[width=0.95\linewidth]{figures/study_rsl}
+{\centering \includegraphics[width=0.95\linewidth,height=0.95\textheight]{figures/study_rsl}

 }

-\caption{Relative sea-level change in the study area in south-eastern Norway (see Figures 1.1 and 2.3 for an overview of its location).
+\caption[Relative sea-level change in the study area]{Relative sea-level change in the study area in south-eastern Norway (see Figures 1.1 and 2.3 for an overview of its location).
 A) Shoreline displacement curves for Horten, Porsgrunn, Tvedestrand and Arendal.
 B) Location of the isobases corresponding to the displacement curves.
 The isobases represent contours along which the relative sea-level change has followed the same trajectory.}(\#fig:study-rsl)
 \end{figure}

 ### Flora